 Northern Australia (Darwin, Cairns, Broome, Far North Queensland)

-You won’t need heavy jackets here.
-Light, breathable fabrics such as cotton, bamboo, and linen will keep you comfortable.
-Pair them with a light jumper or cardigan for the evenings.
-A hat and sunglasses are essential — the UV index remains strong even in winter.
+You generally won’t need heavy jackets in northern Australia during July.
+Light, breathable fabrics such as cotton, bamboo, and linen are well suited to the warm, dry conditions.
+For evenings, a light jumper or cardigan is usually enough.
+A wide-brim hat and sunglasses are essential — UV levels remain high in northern regions even during winter.

 Central Australia & The Outback (Alice Springs, Uluru, Coober Pedy)